aps831/workstation/README.md

 A bootstrapping script can be downloaded from `https://bitbucket.org/aps831/workstation`.
 Execute the script `bootstrap.sh` and enter the appropriate playbook name: `thor.yml`, `titan.yml` or `md-desktop.yml`.
 Alternativaly, a playbook can be run locally using `ansible-playbook --ask-become-pass provisioning/<name>.yml`

 ### Post Tasks
 To complete the setup, icons on the panel need to be added manually and the self-signed certificate for Docker copied from `titan` to `thor`.
 On `titan` the certificate can be found at `/usr/local/share/ca-certificates/titan.local.crt`.
 On `thor` this must be copied to `/etc/docker/certs.d/titan.local:5000/ca.crt`.
+Also, Timeshift will require manual configuration.

 The printer may be installed automatically for a local install but may need to be done manually for a network install.  `hp-setup -i` can be run for a full install, or `hp-plugin -i` to install just the driver for the printer.
 To share the printer, go to the start menu and then `Printers -> Servers -> Settings -> Publish Shared Printer`.